Bandits with Knapsacks: Algorithm

 \subsection{High-probability events}

-We keep track of several quantities: the averages $\empir{r}_p(x)$ and $\empir{c}_{p,i}(x)$ defined in Section~\ref{sec:Balance}, as well as several other quantities that we define below.
+We keep track of several quantities: the averages $\empir{r}_p(x)$ and $\empir{c}_{p,i}(x)$ defined above, as well as several other quantities that we define below.

-Fix phase $p$.
-For each arm $x$, consider all rounds in phases $q <p$ that are designated to arm $x$.
+Fix phase $p$ and arm $x$.
+Recall that $N_p(x)$ is the number of rounds before phase $p$ in which arm $x$ is chosen.
+Now, let us consider all rounds before phase $p$ that are \emph{designated} to arm $x$.
 Let $n_p(x)$ denote the number of times arm $x$ has been chosen in these rounds.
 Let $\empirdtx{p}{x}=n_t(x)/p$ be the corresponding empirical probability of choosing $x$.
 We compare this to $\avedtx{p}{x}$.

 \OMIT{Let $\avedtx{p}{x}=\frac{1}{p}\sum_{q< p}\Dqx(x)$ be the average of probabilities for arm $x$ among the distributions chosen for these rounds.}

 Further, consider all rounds in phases $q< p$.
 There are $N = p|X|$ such rounds.
 The average distribution chosen by the algorithm in these rounds is $\aveD_p = \tfrac{1}{N} \sum_{q< p,\, x\in X} \Dqx $.
 We are interested in the corresponding quantities $r(\aveD_p, \mu)$ and $c_i(\aveD_p, \mu)$, We compare these quantities to $\empir{r}_p = \tfrac{1}{N} \sum_{t=1}^N r_t$ and $\empir{c}_{p,i} = \tfrac{1}{N} \sum_{t=1}^N c_{t,i}$, the average reward and the average resource-$i$ consumption in phases $q<p$.